Open-Technology-Foundation/dejavu2/README.md

 : Disable dynamic calculation of max_tokens.

 -a, **--autosave** on|off
-: If on, upon exit, append current conversation to current dv script.
+: If on, upon exit, append current messages to current dv script.
 Default is off.

 -u, **--upgrade**
 : Upgrade DV2 from git repository.